Patrick Swayze: Early life

-Patrick Wayne Swayze was born on August 18, 1952, in Houston, Texas, the second child of Patsy Swayze (née Karnes; 1927–2013), a dancer, choreographer, and dance instructor, and Jesse Wayne Swayze (1925–1982), an engineering draftsman.
-He had an older sister, Vickie (1949–1994), two younger brothers, actor Don (born 1958) and Sean (born 1962), and a younger sister, Bambi (born 1966).
+Patrick Wayne Swayze was born on August 18, 1952, in Houston, Texas, the second child of Jesse Wayne Swayze, an engineering draftsman, and Patsy Swayze (née Karnes), a dancer, choreographer, and dance instructor.
+He had an older sister, Vickie, two younger brothers, actor Don and Sean, and a younger sister, Bambi, who was adopted.
 Swayze's paternal ancestor was Englishman John Swasey (1619–1706) from Bridport in Dorset.
-During the Puritan migration to New England between 1620 and 1640, Swasey traveled aboard The Recovery, ultimately arriving in the Massachusetts Bay Colony.
+During the Puritan migration to New England between 1620 and 1640, Swasey traveled aboard the Recovery, ultimately arriving in the Massachusetts Bay Colony.
 He married Katherine Kinge from Essex and eventually had seven children.
-Their grandson Samuel, a judge, was among the first to use the Swayze spelling.
+Their grandson, Samuel, a judge, was among the first to use the Swayze spelling.
+His uncle Bruce Swayze was a professional wrestler.

-Until age 20, Swayze lived in the Oak Forest neighborhood of Houston, where he attended St. Rose of Lima Catholic School, Oak Forest Elementary School, Black Middle School, Waltrip High School, and San Jacinto College Central.
+Swayze grew up in the Oak Forest neighborhood of Houston, where he attended St. Rose of Lima Catholic School, Frank Black Middle School and graduated from Waltrip High School and San Jacinto College Central.
 During this time, he pursued multiple artistic and athletic skills, such as ice skating, classical ballet, and acting in school plays.
-He also played football during high school, hoping to receive a football scholarship for college, until a knee injury ended his career.
+He also played football during high school, hoping to receive a football scholarship for college until a knee injury ended his career.
+He had a low Vietnam draft lottery number of 141, which was called in 1970, and he should have been drafted, but the seriousness of the injury may have prevented that.
 He concurrently practiced martial arts such as Wushu, Taekwondo, and Aikido, which he used to channel his "self-deprecating rage."
-In 1972, he moved to New York City to complete his formal dance training at the Harkness Ballet and Joffrey Ballet schools.
+In 1972 at age 20, he moved to New York City to complete his formal dance training at the Harkness Ballet and Joffrey Ballet schools.

+The American choreographer Eliot Feld planned a ballet for Swayze and Mikhail Baryshnikov, prevented by Swayze's knee reconstruction.

 Career

 1980s

 Patrick Swayze's first professional appearance was as a dancer for the Disney Theatrical Group in a show called Disney on Parade.
 He then starred in the role of Danny Zuko in one of the replacement casts for the long-running Broadway production of Grease.
-In 1979, he made his film debut as Ace in Skatetown, U.S.A..
+In 1979, he made his film debut as Ace in Skatetown, U.S.A.
 At the height of the popularity of disco, he starred in a Pabst Blue Ribbon commercial of him going on a date at a disco-themed nightclub with Pabst's then-jingle set to disco music.
-He appeared in the M*A*S*H episode "Blood Brothers" in 1981 as Private Sturgis, whose wounds are minor, but who is found to be terminally ill with cancer.
+He appeared in the M*A*S*H episode "Blood Brothers" in 1981 as Private Sturgis, whose wounds are minor, but who is found to be terminally ill with leukemia.
+He appeared in the video for Rosanna by Toto as one of the gang members.
 That same year, he appeared in the TV movie Return of the Rebels with Barbara Eden, and then in 1983, had a brief stint on the short-lived TV series The Renegades, playing a gang leader named Bandit.